 Dubai’s dining scene is about to get a whole lot tastier.

-Expected opening: 2025 TBC
+Expected opening: February 2026 TBC

-Expected opening: 2025 TBC
+Expected opening: February 2026 TBC

 Chotto Matte

 Opening its doors in early 2025, Chotto Matte will find a home at The Ritz-Carlton, DIFC.
 This addition promises to bring the best of Nikkei cuisine – a fusion of Japanese and Peruvian flavours – to Dubai.
-Based on its offerings in other cities, you can expect the likes of sushi, raw plates, and robata grill.
+Based on its offerings in other cities, you can expect sushi, raw plates, and robata grill.
 These will include favourites such as Jumbo Prawn Tempura, Wagyu Beef Gyoza, Black Cod Aji Miso and much more.
 Desert lovers are in for a treat as well, with Matcha Crepe Cake, Mochi Ice Cream, and more items on the menu.

 LAVITA Beach House